RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 **Merlin** was a popular assembly language development environment for the Apple II.
 It provided an integrated editor, assembler, and debugger, making it a comprehensive tool for writing and debugging assembly code.
 This was used to write a number of Super Nintendo games for Interplay such as **RPM Racing** and the SNES port of **Out Of This World**[^4].

-In Youtube footage from **Pernoelle** [^10], we can see a programmer working on the Super Nintendo game Pilotwings using an IDE, but it is unclear which IDE is being used or what computer/OS it is running on:
+In Youtube footage from **Pernoelle** [^10], we can see a programmer working on the Super Nintendo game Pilotwings using an IDE back in 1990, but it is unclear which IDE is being used or what computer/OS it is running on:
 ![Pilotwings development](https://github.com/user-attachments/assets/12925c41-58a7-4c79-8333-1341c9499133)